ADALabUCSD/DeepPostures/README.md

 This repository contains the code artifacts released as part of the following publications:

 - /JMPB-2021 : **Application of Convolutional Neural Network Algorithms for Advancing Sedentary and Activity Bout Classification**, Journal for the Measurement of Physical Behaviour, [https://doi.org/10.1123/jmpb.2020-0016](https://doi.org/10.1123/jmpb.2020-0016)
+- /MSSE-2021 : **The CNN Hip Accelerometer Posture (CHAP) Method for Classifying Sitting Patterns from Hip Accelerometers: A Validation Study in Older Adults**

 Instructions